 TACOMA, Wash. — An automobile parts company embroiled in an asbestos action is correct that a ruling ordering it to respond to discovery failed to cite supplemental responses, a federal judge in Washington said in vacating and issuing a replacement ruling on Aug.
 27 (Eric Klopman-Baerselman, et al. v.
 Air & Liquid Systems Corp., et al., No. 18-5536, W.D.
 Wash., 2019 U.S. Dist.
 LEXIS 144599).

-DETROIT — A federal magistrate judge in Michigan on June 14 denied a motion to quash a subpoena for a deposition filed by the manager of an imaging clinic who is not a party to fraudulent billing scheme lawsuit brought by State Farm Mutual Automobile Co., finding that it would not pose an undue burden (State Farm Mutual Automobile Insurance Company v.
+DETROIT — A federal judge in Michigan on Aug.
+26 overruled a nonparty’s objections to a magistrate judge’s ruling ordering him to produce documents about his relationship with clinics and doctors accused of submitting fraudulent bills to State Farm Mutual Automobile Insurance Co., finding that the man’s arguments “did not carry the day” (State Farm Mutual Automobile Insurance Company v.
 Elite Health Centers Inc., et al., No. 16cv13040, E.D.
 Mich., 2019 U.S. Dist.
-LEXIS 99897).
+LEXIS 144205).

 DETROIT — An insurance fraud defendant’s objections to a magistrate judge’s ruling allowing the disclosure of statements he made to his now ex-wife that were contained in an affidavit she submitted were overruled by a federal judge in Michigan on Aug.
 26, after the judge found that the statements were not privileged (State Farm Mutual Automobile Insurance Company v.
 Elite Health Centers Inc., et al., No. 16cv13040, E.D.
 Mich., 2019 U.S. Dist.
 LEXIS 144195).